rbledsaw3/CharGen/README.md

 This framework enables easy generation of races, classes, and PC/NPCs.

+###NOTE: much needs updated on this README.md with the last commit.
+Need to update this documentation later.

 ## Table of Contents
 1. [RPG Character Generation Framework](#rpg-character-generation-framework)
 2. [Dice Rolling Mechanism](#dice-rolling-mechanism)